salopensource/chromesal/README.md

 ChromeSal is an extension for Chrome OS that allows Managed Chrome devices to report to a Sal server.

+The built extension can be found on the [Chrome Web Store](https://chrome.google.com/webstore/detail/ohnahlfkoiaeknjhhcnhcjgpemccoklg/).

 ## Requirements

 * The Chrome OS device _must_ be enterprise enrolled.